 Scope: revision of observables and observation procedures, for laboratory and clinical uses.

-Included in scope: coordination with external vocabularies such as LOINC and cNPU.
-Also included in scope is the coordination of definitions of clinical observations of functioning and disability that relate to WHO classifications, particularly the International Classificaiton of Functioning and Disability (ICF).
+Included in scope: coordination with external vocabularies such as LOINC and C-NPU.
+Also included in scope is the coordination of definitions of clinical observations of functioning and disability that relate to WHO classifications, particularly the International Classification of Functioning and Disability (ICF).
 Result reporting has broad scope, including radiology and other imaging, laboratory (clinical pathology), anatomic pathology, pulmonary function, electrocardiogram, and so forth.

 Out of scope: a formal mapping from all of SNOMED CT to all of ICF is out of scope.